omercadopopular/omercadopopular.github.io/_pages/about.md

 Bio
 ======
-Aside from academia, Carlos has previously worked as Senior Economic Advisor at the Office of the President of Brazil and as a researcher at the International Monetary Fund, the World Bank, and U.S. think tanks.
+Carlos has previously worked as Senior Economic Advisor at the Office of the President of Brazil and as a researcher at the International Monetary Fund, the World Bank, and U.S. think tanks.

 His work has been featured in global outlets such as the Economist, the Wall Street Journal, the Financial Times, El País, and Le Monde.
+He won the [WTO Award for Young Economists in 2024](https://www.wto.org/english/news_e/news24_e/essay_12sep24_e.htm), which chooses the best research on trade by recent PhD graduates.

 Góes is an alumnus of UC San Diego (Ph.D.), Johns Hopkins SAIS (MA), and the University of Brasilia (BA).
 A coding enthusiast, he works in Python, Stata, Eviews, LaTeX, R, Julia, and Matlab.